The design of the garden has evolved over the past two years. It has been influenced by:

 - Around the green area, we have soil typical to this area of Cambridge - lots of clay, chalk with rough turf.
 This can be waterlogged in the winter but, generally, dries out quickly.

-We collect as much water as possible from our only roofed structure the club hut.
+We collect as much water as possible from our only roofed structure the club hut and hope to collect it above the new water tower 'Falling Water'.
 We'd like to collect more: see our 'water page'.

 Chemical use in the garden

 - In Spring 2015 and 2016, annual planting beds were glyphosate treated, then ploughed or rotavated before seeding with mixtures of annuals.
-We would like to become far less dependent on using glyphosate but also still benefit from the annual beds.
-In 2017, we have prepared the beds mechanically, without glyphosate.
+We would like to become far less dependent on using glyphosate but also still benefit from the annual Pictorial Meadow beds.
+In 2017, we prepared the seeded beds mechanically, without glyphosate.

 See Working with nature page.

-- Some of them can be done without extra funding, using donations and ingenuity.
+- Some of them could be done without extra funding, using donations and ingenuity.

-- Some can probably be done but not yet.
+- Some could probably be done but not yet.

 - Some people just wanted it to be a bowling green again, but we have been advised that this wouldn't be technically possible and there are other clubs with much better (all-year-round) facilities nearby, including at Abbey, 'Brooklands Avenue', Cambridge University Press, Coleridge Park and Trumpington, (Bowls Cambridgeshire).

-We like to decide as a group what to plant, but also not make too many decisions up front so more people can be involved over time.
-And if we get it wrong, we can just move things around.
+We aim to decide as a group of volunteers what to plant, but we also didn't want to make too many decisions in the early days so more people could be involved over time.
+And if we got it wrong, we could just move things around.